Fatima-css/aws-VPC-three-tier-architecture-lab/README.md

 The Plan: Carve the large VPC CIDR into smaller, non-overlapping blocks using a /20 mask (each providing 4,096 IPs).

-The Mistake: While creating the third subnet, I accidentally tried to use a /19 CIDR block (10.0.32.0/19).
+//Mistake: While creating the third subnet, I accidentally tried to use a /19 CIDR block (10.0.32.0/19).
 This block was too large and overlapped with the range of my first subnet (10.0.0.0/20), causing an error.

 <img src="vpc/CIDR%2019%20error.png" alt="CIDR overlap error" width="800"/>

-The Fix & Lesson: I corrected the CIDR to 10.0.32.0/20.
+//The Fix & Lesson: I corrected the CIDR to 10.0.32.0/20.
 This was a great hands-on lesson in how CIDR blocks work and why careful planning is essential to avoid IP address overlap.

 Final Subnet Setup: